drakkan/sftpgo/docs/plugins.md

 - `auth`, allows to authenticate users.
 - `notifier`, allows to receive notifications for supported filesystem events such as file uploads, downloads etc. and provider events such as objects add, update, delete.
 - `kms`, allows to support additional KMS providers.
-- `metadata`, allows to store metadata, such as the last modification time, for storage backends that does not support them (S3, Google Cloud Storage, Azure Blob).
 - `ipfilter`, allows to allow/deny access based on client IP.

 Full configuration details can be found [here](./full-configuration.md).